Pere IV, 345 08020 Barcelona

 coordinated by Diana Rangel

-In the context of the mental health of migrants and especially migrant artists from the global south, we relate the Earth to the cutting and rebirth of its own roots, the search for water and fertile soil.
-It seems that the migratory experience is a continuous settling, adapting, adjusting spaces of desire and action to new territories.
-The Earth line of work and research focuses on exploring how the complexities of identity and the sense of belonging come into play in new territories to generate an exchange of strategies and knowledge, shared ways of doing that can be of comfort and usefulness. to others who have recently arrived or are in the process of settling.
+This line of work is connected to the mental health of migrants, especially artists from the Global South.
+Earth evokes the cutting and regrowth of roots, the search for water and fertile ground.
+The migratory experience is a continuous process of settling, adapting, and readjusting our spaces of desire and action to new territories.
+Earth explores how identity and belonging are reconfigured in new contexts, generating an exchange of knowledge and shared ways of doing that can offer comfort and support to others who are recently arrived or in the process of settling.

 Alliances